RichardInnocent/time-service/README.md

 clearly the intended case based off of this specification, but needlessly limits for extensibility of the service.

+Additionally, the `DELETE` route would ideally return the resource that was deleted.

 As a small side-note, it may also be useful to provide a `GET` route which returns the current frequency configuration for that URL/ID.